dnmfarrell/Perl6-One-Liners/README.md

 The final thing you should know is how to load a module.
 This is really powerful as you can extend Perl 6's capabilities by importing external libraries.
 The `-M` switch stands for load module:

-    perl6 -M URI::Encode -e 'say encode_uri("www.example.com/10 ways to crush it with Perl 6")'
+    perl6 -M URI::Encode -e 'say encode_uri("example.com/10 ways to crush it with Perl 6")'

 This: `-M URI::Encode` loads the URI::Encode module, which exports the `encode_uri` subroutine.
+You can use `-M` more than once if you want to load more than one module:

+    perl6 -M URI::Encode -M URI e- '<your code here>'

 What if you have a local module, that is not installed yet?
 Easy, just pass use the `-I` switch to include the directory:

-    perl6 -I lib -M URI::Encode -e 'say encode_uri("www.example.com/10 ways to crush it with Perl 6")'
+    perl6 -I lib -M URI::Encode -e '<your code here>'

 Now Perl 6 will search for `URI::Encode` in `lib` as well as the standard install locations.

-To get a list of Perl 6 command line switches, use the `-h` option:
+To get a list of Perl 6 command line switches, use the `-h` option for help:

     perl6 -h

+This prints a nice summary of the available options.

 FILE SPACING